ZiqiLi28/Thesis/README.md

 # License Plate Recognition Using YOLO and EasyOCR

 This project implements an automatic license plate recognition (ALPR) system using YOLO for license plate detection and EasyOCR for optical character recognition (OCR).
 Additionally, the Azure Custom Vision API is evaluated for comparison in terms of accuracy and robustness.
+Building a front-end with React.

 ## Features